 Here are some favorite South Sound waterfall hikes (see also our round-up of Seattle-area waterfall hikes).
 Though they’re an easy drive from the greater Tacoma area, we think they’re also worth the trip for waterfall-loving families and their kids from all over Puget Sound.

 Tips: As with all hikes, you’ll want to bring along the Ten Essentials.
 Also keep in mind that paths to waterfalls can be slick and muddy, and the rocks around waterfalls can be loose.
 Get your fill of photo ops from a distance, and don’t allow children to play in the falls themselves.
 See this article on ParentMap by Lauren Braden for more waterfall safety tips.
+Always check trail and road conditions; WTA's trip reports are a great resources.

 1. Skookum Flats, Enumclaw